About the Paul F. Lazarsfeld Lecture Series

 In this spirit, the Paul F. Lazarsfeld Lecture Series explores and forges new methodological connections between the disciplines of the humanities and social sciences, while serving as sites for intellectual cooperation between students, faculty, and guests.
 The workshops, lectures and conferences that compose this series provide a forum for innovative, thought-provoking research that spans substantive domains.

-Lazarsfeld was the founder of the Bureau of Applied Social Research, a direct descendent of INCITE.
-The Paul F. Lazarsfeld Lecture Series is generously through the Paul F. Lazarsfeld endowment at Columbia University.
+Lazarsfeld was the founder of the Bureau of Applied Social Research, a direct ancestor of INCITE.
+The Paul F. Lazarsfeld Lecture Series is generously funded through the Paul F. Lazarsfeld endowment at Columbia University.